Careers for a Bachelors of Arts in Law

 With prior approval, students may also earn academic credit for internships in governmental agencies and other public institutions, where they will receive hands-on training in law-related fields.
 Law-related internships include positions with the Pima County Attorney's Office; US Marshal's Office; CIA; FBI; US Postal Inspector; Pima County Sheriff's Department; Oro Valley and Tucson Police Departments; Public Defender's Office; Victim Witness Program; Homocide Survivors, Inc.; International Rescue Committee; US Department of State in Washington D.C. and abroad; Congressional Offices; and the White House.

 How to Enroll in an Internship:

-- Download and complete the internship application.
+2. Contact Linus Kafka, Career Strategies Officer, to receive the Internship Application and general information about law internships.
 NOTE: This application needs to be filled out by both you and the person supervising you at your internship.
 Their signature is also required on the application.
-Without a fully completed application you will be unable to enroll in your internship.
+Without a fully completed application, you will be unable to enroll in your internship.

 Bureau of Labor Statistics: Occupational Outlook Handbook (OOH)

 The U.S. Department of Labor provides the OOH to help you find career information on duties, education and training, pay, and outlook for hundreds of occupations.